alpine9000/amiga_examples/tools/imagecon/README.md

 **--ham-brute-force**

-Use a primitive brute force method to calculate the HAM base palette.
+Use a primitive brute force method to calculate the HAM base palette (Otherwise --quantize --colors 16 will be used).

 **--dither**